robinbb/blog/src/hugo/content/blog/essential-leadership-techniques-in-wfh.md

 5. Watch for WFH habit problems.
    - Monitor for burnout.
    - Monitor for loneliness.
+6. Revisit how you build trust.
-6. Reach outside the company.
+7. Reach outside the company.

 #### Recognize What Was Communicated With Body Language